Schedule E – “What”, “Who”, “When” and “How”

 Supplemental income is the form of income one generates without significantly working for it.

-So a real estate agent who earns income by buying real estate properties and renting them out does not have to file Schedule E but say, a banker (whose main income comes in the form of the bank’s salary) who invested in an apartment and rented it out does need to report his rental income on Schedule E.
+However, when a real estate agent (for example, Dwellings Estate Agents) who earns income by buying and renting out real estate properties does not have to file Schedule E. But say, a banker (whose main income comes in the form of the bank’s salary) who invested in an apartment and rented it out does need to report his rental income on Schedule E.

 When do you File Schedule E?